scottksmith95/LINQKit/README.md

 Expression<Func<Product, bool>> predicate = c => false;
 ```

 However, a default we don't want a stub expression.
-In Entity Framework, this would result in a query having a where statement starting with 1=0, so a if you were checking that value = 'abc', the query's where clause would look as follows;
+In Entity Framework, this would result in a query having a where statement starting with 1=0, so if you were checking that value = 'abc', the query's where clause would look as follows;

 ```
 WHERE 1=0 OR value = 'abc'
 ```

 ExpressionStarter fixes this.
-As soon as the first expression is added to ExpressionStarter, the default experssion is removed.
+As soon as the first expression is added to ExpressionStarter, the default expression is removed.
 You can add the first expression by calling ExpressionStarter's Start method.
 However, calling Start is not required.
-If no expression has been added to the ExpressionStarter, then calling And or Or will simply add the first expresion.
-This is usefull when using loops.
+If no expression has been added to the ExpressionStarter, then calling And or Or will simply add the first expression.
+This is useful when using loops.

 ~~When you’re building a predicate by repeatedly stacking and/or conditions, it’s useful to have a starting point of either true or false (respectively).
 Our SearchProducts method still works if no keywords are supplied.~~